ikunetwork/WhitePaper/README.md

 ### Request for Proposals

-The IN will serve to produce requests for peer reviewed proposals `RFP` in response to `researchTargets`.
-A VR will be able to submit proposals at any time as paid for by the IN reserve, whereas non-VR will be required to post a bond to submit a proposal.
+The Network will serve to produce requests for peer reviewed proposals `RFP` in response to `researchTargets`.
+A VR will be able to submit proposals at any time as paid for by the IKU foundation, whereas non-VR will be required to post a bond to submit a proposal.

 A proposal is required to consist of